 One estimate suggests there might be one dangerous supernova event in Earth’s vicinity every 15 million years.
 Another says that, on average, a supernova explosion occurs within 10 parsecs (33 light-years) of the Earth every 240 million years.
 So you see we really don’t know.
-But you can contrast those numbers to a few million years for the time humans are thought to have existed on the planet – and four-and-a-half billion years for the age of Earth itself.
+But you can contrast those numbers to the few million years humans are thought to have existed on the planet – and four-and-a-half billion years for the age of Earth itself.

 And, if you do that, you’ll see that a supernova is certain to occur near Earth – but probably not in the foreseeable future of humanity.

-Bottom line: Scientific literature cites 50 to 100 years as the closest safe distance between Earth and a supernova.
+Bottom line: Scientific literature cites 50 to 100 light-years as the closest safe distance between Earth and a supernova.